-The authors wish to acknowledge the support of the UK Engineering and Physical Sciences Research Council (EPSRC), under grant references EP/I014357/1 and EP/I014489/1.
-The authors also wish to thank Dr Phillip Callaway for his contribution to the design of the test facility described.
+The authors acknowledge the support of the UK Engineering and Physical Sciences Research Council (EPSRC), under grant references EP/I014357/1 and EP/I014489/1.
+They also acknowledge Dr Phillip Callaway for his contribution to the design of the test facility described.